bilalz5-github/Project_Euler_problem_1/README.md

 Make sure you have Java Development Kit (JDK) installed on your system before attempting to compile and run the Java files.

-Feel free to update the readme file with any additional information or clarifications about the project and its usage.